-The Company's Blackbird customer contracts were not renewed at the end of 2001, and the Company does not anticipate any future revenue from any Blackbird products.
-Further, on November 9, 2002, CTS ceased development efforts of its Neumobility division, and on December 11, 2002 the company committed to a plan to wind down the operations of Isis, which it has done.
-As a result, the Company currently has no business.
+Since 2003 when it wound down the operations of Isis, which it has done, the Company had no business.
 Management has no plan to liquidate the Company and distribute the remaining assets to stockholders.
-During 2003, 2004 and to date, the Company has been and will be evaluating alternative businesses and strategic acquisitions.
-There is no assurance that such alternative businesses and strategic acquisitions can be identified before CTS spends all of its remaining cash balances, that CTS will be able to raise money at acceptable terms, if at all, to fund the acquisitions and/or the operating activities of the businesses acquire, and that the acquired businesses will represent viable business strategies and/or will be consistent with the expectations and risk profiles of CTS' stockholders.
+During 2004, 2005 and to date, the Company has been and will be evaluating alternative businesses and strategic acquisitions.
+There is no assurance that such alternative businesses and strategic acquisitions can be identified before CTS spends all of its remaining cash balances, that CTS will be able to raise money at acceptable terms, if at all, to fund the acquisitions and/or the operating activities of the businesses it may acquire, and that the acquired businesses will represent viable business strategies and/or will be consistent with the expectations and risk profiles of CTS' stockholders.

-Management expects that during 2005 the Company will incur costs of approximately \$0.3 million, primarily related to costs of maintaining the business as a public entity and insurance.
+Management expects that during 2006 the Company will incur costs of approximately \$0.3 million, primarily related to costs of maintaining the business as a public entity and insurance.
 The Company is not expected to have any significant revenues or operations.
-Accordingly, subject to a potential acquisition or other investment, management believes that its cash balances as of December 31, 2003 of approximately \$2.2 million are sufficient to fund its current cash flow requirements through at least the next twelve months.
+Accordingly, subject to a potential acquisition or other investment, management believes that its cash balances as of December 31, 2005 of approximately \$3.6 million are sufficient to fund its current cash flow requirements through at least the next twelve months.